The Bogoliubov-Bose-Hubbard model: existence of minimizers and absence of quantum phase transition: Existence of minimizers

 for some $(\gamma_\kappa, \alpha_\kappa, \rho_{0,\kappa}) \in \D_\kappa$. \end{prop} \begin{proof} \textit{Step 1.} The cutoff implies that $\|\gamma\|_\infty < \infty$ for every $\gamma$ in the restricted domain.
 Since the measure of the space $\T^3$ is finite, we deduce that for any $s \in [1,\infty]$ we have Next recall that condition on $\gamma$ and $\alpha$ from the domain \eqref{domain} implies $|\alpha(p)| \le \sqrt2 \max \{1, \gamma\} \le \sqrt2 \kappa$, so we also get

 \textit{Step 2.} Let $(\gamma_n, \alpha_n) \in \D'_\kappa$ be a minimizing sequence of \eqref{mimimization1}.
-Since the sequence is uniformly bounded in the reflexive space $L^2(\T^3)$ (or $L^s(\T^3)$ for any $1<s<\infty$), by Banach-Alaoglu theorem, up to subsequences, we have weak convergence
+Since the sequence is uniformly bounded in the reflexive space $L^2(\T^3)$ (or $L^s(\T^3)$ for any $1<s<\infty$), by Banach-Alaoglu theorem (see e.g \cite[Theorem 2.18]{LiebLoss}), up to subsequences, we have weak convergence